brianngan/brianngan.github.io/_posts/2020-05-01-photonico-ugc-contest.md

 **The Feature**

-A branded UGC contest page for photographers to join in a photo contest based on hyperlocal themes.
+A branded user-generated content contest page for photographers to join in a photo contest based on hyperlocal themes.

 **The Outcome**